Coastal-Inspired DIY Blanket Ladder

 Wipe off any dust from the wood with a damp cloth before moving on to painting.
 With a small roller, apply the paint evenly to all sides of the wood.
 Let dry.

-Positioning the driftwood rungs of your DIY Graystone Beach Blanket Ladder:
+Positioning the driftwood rungs on your blanket ladder:

 Once dry, lay the rails on the ground and space them 6” apart at the top and 20” apart at the bottom to create a sort of A-frame.
 Alternatively, you could have the rails lay parallel to each other with an equal distance at the top and bottom.